hieuvp/learning-python/learn-the-basics/dictionaries/README.md

 ## Iterating Over Dictionaries

-> Dictionaries can be iterated over, just like a list.
+> Dictionaries can be iterated over, just like lists.
-> However, a dictionary, unlike a list, does not keep the order of the values stored in it.
+> <br />However, a dictionary, unlike a list,
+> **does not keep the order of the values** stored in it.

 <br />